timkley/tim-kleyersburg.de/src/content/articles/home-assistant-with-docker-2024/index.md

     - docker
 ---

-Update 2023-07-31: I had to reinstall my Raspberry Pi and have updated the guide accordingly.
+Update 2024-06-04: updated the guide for the "new" year.

 Finally, a Raspberry Pi 4 with 8GB RAM came into stock that wasn't outrageously priced.